Why going to school is important

 Medical appointments

 Make medical appointments for before or after school or during the school holidays.
-If this is not possible, tell your child’s school before the appointment.
+If this is not possible, tell your child’s school before the appointment that they will not be at school during that time.

 Family holidays

 Take holidays during school holidays and not during term time.
-Your school will decide if it is okay for your child to miss any school for a holiday.
-They might give your child work to do so their learning is not affected.
-If they do not approve the holiday and you decide to go, you might receive a warning or a fine.
+Any holidays planned for during school time must be discussed with your child’s school in advance.
+The school will decide if it is okay for your child to miss any school for a holiday.
+They might give your child work to do so they can remain engaged with their learning while away.
+If the school does not approve the holiday and you decide to go, the matter may be referred to a school attendance officer at the Department of Education.

 A death in the family